romanwixinger/quantum-gates-docs/docs/source/index.rst

 Simulators
 ~~~~~~~~~~

-The `MrAndersonSimulator <./explanations/simulators.md>`__ can be used
-to simulate a quantum circuit transpiled with Qiskit with a specific
+The :doc:`simulators` can be used to simulate a quantum circuit transpiled
-noisy gate set.
+with Qiskit with a specific noisy gate set.

 Backends
 ~~~~~~~~

 For the computation, we provide
-`backends <./explanations/backends.md>`__ out of the box, such as the `EfficientBackend <./explanations/backends.md#efficientbackend>`__ that uses optimized tensor contractions to simulate 20+ qubits with the statevector method.
+:doc:`backends` out of the box, such as the :ref:`efficientbackend` that uses optimized tensor contractions to simulate 20+ qubits with the statevector method.

 Circuits
 ~~~~~~~~

-The simulators can be configured with a
-`circuit <./explanations/circuits.md>`__ class, such as
+The simulators can be configured with a :doc:`circuits` class, such as
-`EfficientCircuit <./explanations/circuits.md#efficientcircuit>`__.
-This
-class is responsible for sampling the noisy gates.
-The class can be
+:ref:`_efficient_circuit`.
+This class is responsible for sampling the
-configured with a specific `gateset <./explanations/gates.md>`__ and a
+noisy gates.
+The class can be configured with a :doc:`gates` instance and one of
-`backend <./explanations/backends.md>`__ that executes the statevector
+the :doc:`backends` that executes the statevector simulation.
-simulation.

 Legacy
 ------

-We also provide the legacy implementations of the gates, simulator and
+We also provide the :doc:`legacy` implementations of the gates, simulator and
 circuit classes.
 They can be used for unit testing.

 Utility